NunoPontes/Android-FlashLigth/README.md

   -You can turn your screen brightness to it's maximum.
 (It'll glow so hard you'll became a photosynthetic human being)

-##Notes:

-When you choose the option to became a photosynthetic human being you can click the power button to turn the screen off and on, even if you have a lock screen.

 ##To Do: